If your business requires more information from users to complete the contact/signup forms, the WPForms conversational forms builder is what you need.

 Your contact forms users will find your web forms engaging and more interactive than the traditional basic form types.
 Besides, user can use their device keyboard just the way it’s used on chat messengers apps.

-The most important step here is to first, get WPForms Pro Plugin installed on your WordPress website.
+The most crucial step is installing WPForms Pro Plugin on your WordPress website.

 If you don’t already have WPForms Pro installed, get it here.

-After the installation and activation of WPForms Pro on your website, activate the conversational addon to make this work.
+After installing and activating WPForms Pro on your website, activate the conversational forms addon to make this work.

-You’ll need the WPForms Conversational addon for this process to work.
+You’ll need the WPForms Conversational forms addon for this process to work.

 WPForms addons are what bring more functionalities and personalization to your contact forms.

-Now that WPForms Pro is installed on your blog, follow the steps below to have WPForms conversational forms active on your blog.
+Now that WPForms Pro is installed on your blog follow the steps below to have WPForms conversational forms active.

-Note: I wrote a detailed review of WPForms Pro you can find on this page.
-If you keen on learning more about the features and benefits of using WPForms to grow your business.
+Note: I wrote a detailed review of WPForms Pro on this page.
+Suppose you want to learn more about the features and benefits of using WPForms Pro to grow your business.

 Step 1.
 Create a “Simple Contact Form”

-To do this, hover your mouse on WPForms in the WordPress admin sidebar.
+Hover your mouse on WPForms in the WordPress admin sidebar to do this.
 And click on “Add New” from the menus.